jarun/nnn/README.md

 ## Black magic! :dark_sunglasses:

 1. Load, sort, filter thousands of files instantly
-2. Turbo navigate with automatic dir selection
+2. Type to navigate with automatic dir selection
 3. Select files from anywhere (not just a single dir)
 4. Edit and preview markdown, man page, html
-5. Open a file and auto-proceed to the next
+5. Open a file and auto-advance to the next
 6. Export (filtered) list of visible files
 7. Find files by mime-type and list in `nnn`
 8. Unlimited bookmarks, plugins, commands with custom hotkeys